letstatt/stress/README.md

 # stress

-This project was created to automate stress testing solutions for ACM-like contests.
+This project was created to automate stress testing of solutions for ACM-like contests.

 Now the project is my sandbox for improving my programming skills,